anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 main x y := hash 16 x == y;
 ```

-To compile this file to VampIR type
+To compile this file to Vamp-IR type

 ```
 juvix compile -t vampir MidSquareHash.juvix
 ```

-This should generate the `MidSquareHash.pir` file with the VampIR code.
+This should generate the `MidSquareHash.pir` file with the Vamp-IR code.

 The exact details of the hashing algorithm are not essential here.
-What matters is that Juvix can compile this ordinary high-level program, which uses recursion, pattern-matching, etc., into low-level VampIR representation.
-The user does not need to understand arithmetic circuits or VampIR beyond the basics.
+What matters is that Juvix can compile this ordinary high-level program, which uses recursion, pattern-matching, etc., into low-level Vamp-IR representation.
+The user does not need to understand arithmetic circuits or Vamp-IR beyond the basics.

-The Juvix `main` function is compiled to a VampIR `main` function which is then used in an equation which connects the inputs (arguments of `main`) to the ouput of `main`.
+The Juvix `main` function is compiled to a Vamp-IR `main` function which is then used in an equation which connects the inputs (arguments of `main`) to the ouput of `main`.
 For example, for the program above the generated equation is:

 ```
 main x y = 1;
 ```

 stating that `main x y` equals `true`.
-The variables `x`, `y` are VampIR's private inputs.
+The variables `x`, `y` are Vamp-IR's private inputs.

-## Controlling generated equations in the VampIR code
+## Controlling generated equations in the Vamp-IR code

 In principle, any Juvix program can be compiled to a circuit, subject to certain restrictions.
-When targeting VampIR, the `main` function must have the type
+When targeting Vamp-IR, the `main` function must have the type

 ```juvix
 main : ArgTy1 -> .. -> ArgTyN -> ResTy;
 ```

 where `ArgTyK` and `ResTy` are `Nat`, `Int` or `Bool`.
-Since VampIR natively supports only numbers (the field elements), booleans are represented using `1` for `true` and `0` for `false`.
+Since Vamp-IR natively supports only numbers (field elements), booleans are represented using `1` for `true` and `0` for `false`.

-If the result type `ResTy` is a boolean (`Bool`), then the generated VampIR file will contain the equation
+If the result type `ResTy` is a boolean (`Bool`), then the generated Vamp-IR file will contain the equation

 ```
 main arg1 .. argN = 1;